sst/guide/_chapters/create-a-cognito-test-user.md

 Now our test user is ready.

-Next, let's setup Cognito Identity Pools to secure the S3 Bucket we created for file uploads.
+Next, let's set up Cognito Identity Pools to secure the S3 Bucket we created for file uploads.